ChristinaKatoufa/ChristinaKatoufa/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Java & SQL.
+- 🌱 I’m currently learning Java, SQL, Python
-- 🔭 Check Javyrinth.jar release and play our first Student Game project
+- 🔭 Check Javyrinth.jar release and play our first Student Game project (java,sql)
 - 🔭 Python projects are on the way...

 <!--